4-bytes/Mini-Dungeons/README.md

 # About
 ![Title](https://github.com/4-bytes/Mini-Dungeons/blob/master/gifs/title.gif)

 This is a fast-paced and action-packed 2D arcade-style shooting game where the main objective is to adventure as deep into the dungeon as possible and progress through a variety of levels with varying complexity and challenges.
+The game features include a number of different playable characters, some are locked from the start of the game.
+There are also a wide variety of enemies that can be encountered, each has its own unique behaviours and characteristics.
+The rooms in a dungeon are procedurally generated, and these rooms may have enemies, traps or chests that can be interacted with.
+The further into the dungeon the player explores, the levels increase in difficulty.

 # Screenshots